lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 2.3.
 Keys vetting improvements

-Support of new key vetting logic requires implementation of the new `decreaseStakingModuleVettedKeysCountByNodeOperator` external method.
+Support of the [new key vetting logic](https://hackmd.io/@lido/rJrTnEc2a#Automated-Vetting) requires implementation of the new `decreaseStakingModuleVettedKeysCountByNodeOperator` external method.
 Also, the new `STAKING_MODULE_UNVETTING_ROLE` constant should be defined.

 ```solidity
 bytes32 public constant STAKING_MODULE_UNVETTING_ROLE = keccak256("STAKING_MODULE_UNVETTING_ROLE");